-The competition is open to young people and adults alike, at all stages in their writing careers.
+The competition is FREE to enter and open to young people and adults alike, at all stages in their writing careers.
 Many published poets have participated in the competition, such as Darah Bradish, Eileen Casey, Joseph Horgan, David Butler, Lorraine Carey, Angela T. Carr, Nicki Griffin, Afric McGlinchey, Dairena Ní Chinnéide, Ann Joyce, Karen O’Connor, Wilma Kenny, Mary Turley-McGrath, Eleanor Hooker, Jane Clarke, Geraldine Mitchell, David Mohan and Breda Joy.

 There are six categories in the competition: two for adults and four for children and teens: published and non-published adult poets; primary level junior and senior cycle students; and second-level junior and senior cycle students.

 Over the years, the panel of judges has included well-known, established Irish poets such as Mary Shine Thompson, John F Dean, Nuala Ní Dhomhnaill and Theo Dorgan.
 Our judges for 2017 are award-winning poet Jane Clarke, Aidan Clifford from the CDETB's Curriculum Development Unit and Trócaire's Trish Groves.

 Each year, the winning poems are published in booklet form and presented to the winners at the awards ceremony.
 The booklets are also distributed at events throughout the year, including poetry readings, Culture Night, literary festivals and schools workshops, ensuring a wide readership.